 One of the hardest things to do when you face disappointment in life is to dream again.
-And if we’re honest, 2020 has been a dream killer, a year of setbacks, letdowns, and disappointments.
+And if we’re honest, these last few years has been a dream killer, a time of setbacks, letdowns, and disappointments.
 There are unmet expectations everywhere.
 Recently I preached on how to face disappointment and setbacks and dreams again.
 Maybe you are in that place where it is hard to dream.
 You are just trying to make it through the day, and how do you even know if your dreams will come true.
 Here’s my encouragement, check out the sermon, and then take some time to get curious and dream again (if you’d like a really creative version of this that our incredible team put together, go here to download it).
 I believe that God will meet you there and help you move forward with what he puts on your heart.

 In his book Dream Big: Know What You Want, Why You Want It, and What You’re Going to Do About It, Bob Goff lays out some helpful questions to help us dream.